 Accessible Recreation Sites

-The agencies managing public lands in the Tahoe Basin have made concerted efforts to provide access to all visitors, and the Lake Tahoe Basin Management Unit is continuously progressing to upgrade facilities to meet universal access requirements.
+The agencies managing public lands in the Lake Tahoe Basin have made concerted efforts to provide access to all visitors, and the Lake Tahoe Basin Management Unit is continuously progressing to upgrade facilities to meet universal access requirements.

 Although some activities and facilities provide limited access to those with disabilities, we hope that by describing the following access information, you will be able to make an informed decision about which sites will be the most worthwhile for you to visit.
-Several sites are managed by the Forest Service, while others are managed by other government agencies.
+Several sites are managed by the USDA Forest Service, while others are managed by other government agencies.

 Recreation and Historic Sites